 Chesapeake Bay Retriever

 It can get cold in the icy waters of the Chesapeake Bay.
 But this rugged Retriever is up for the challenge.
-Built with an oily and waterproof coat, Chesapeake Bay Retrievers are outdoorsy, active, and love to hunt in the water.
+Sporting an oily, water-proof coat, Chesapeake Bay Retrievers are outdoorsy, active, and love to hunt in the water.

-Intelligent and hardworking, the English Curly-Coated Retriever is one of the oldest Retriever dog breeds.
+Intelligent and hard-working, the English Curly-coated Retriever is one of the oldest of the Retriever family.
 They’re brave enough to go head first into icy cold waters and are preferred by hunters.

-English Setters are typically very comfortable in water and will go swimming just to swim.
+English Setters are typically very comfortable in water and will go swimming just for fun.
 They can be enthusiastic and fearless in the water.
-They were bred as hunting dogs but also make great family companion dogs.
-Just make sure they have plenty of space and opportunity to exercise and expend their high energy.
+They were bred as hunting dogs, but also make great family companion dogs.
+Just make sure they have plenty of space and opportunity to exercise and use up all their energy.

-The flat-coated retriever, as the name suggests, was bred to retrieve game both in the water and on land.
+The Flat-coated Retriever, as the name suggests, was bred to retrieve game both in the water and on land.
 This dog also comes from England.
 They are cheerful, eager to play and easy to train.
-They need a high level of physical activity and are natural hunters – a perfect dog to go swimming for days with.
+They need a high level of physical activity and are natural hunters – a perfect companion for swimming adventures.

-Unlike the other dog breeds, German Shepherds weren’t bred specifically for swimming.
-They were bred to like a range of activities from herding, tracking, protection, aiding and helping, and military work.
-But since they are naturally athletic and courageous dogs they certainly have the capability to like water and become strong swimmers.
+Unlike many other dog breeds on this list, German Shepherds weren’t specifically bred to swim.
+They are great at a range of activities from herding, tracking, protection, aiding and helping, and military work.
+But since they are naturally athletic and courageous dogs, they are more likely to love water and become strong swimmers.

-When you think of dogs and water, the Golden Retriever almost always comes to mind.
-Golden Retrievers are active, fun, and happy dogs who love to be near (and in) the water.
-They have water repellent coats, and typically have no problems jumping into lakes and rivers.
+When you think of dogs and water, it’s likely you’ll think of Golden Retrievers.
+Golden These beloved dogs are active, fun, and happy dogs who love to be near (and in) the water.
+They have water-repellent coats, and typically have no problem splashing into lakes and rivers.

 Irish Water Spaniel

 Originally bred to be a water retriever, this relatively tall version of the Spaniel is a highly intelligent breed.
-The distinctive, dense, curly-haired coat is water-repellent which makes the Irish Water Spaniel perfect for swimming and water fun.
+Their distinctive, dense, curly-haired coat is water-repellent, which makes the Irish Water Spaniel perfect for swimming and water fun.

-This giant dog was just born to swim with a thick coat designed to keep him warm against chilly waters.
-Originally, this breed was bred to help fishermen haul their nets, but is now primarily used for water rescues.
+This giant dog was born to swim, with a thick coat designed to keep them warm in chilly waters.
+Originally, this breed was bred to help fishers haul their nets, but this furry lifesaver now primarily helps with water rescues.

 Nova Scotia Duck Tolling Retriever

-Nova Scotia Duck Tolling Retrievers are the smallest of the retrievers, intelligent and energetic.
-Historically they’ve helped hunters to roundup and retrieve waterfowl.
-Today they make excellent swimming and playing companions.
+Nova Scotia Duck Tolling Retrievers are the smallest of the retriever family, and are intelligent and energetic.
+In the past, they helped hunters round up and retrieve waterfowl.
+Today, they make excellent swimming and playing companions.

-This adorable, rare breed from Great Britain has a rough, waterproof overcoat and oily undercoat, making them the perfect water dog!
+This adorable, rare breed from Great Britain has a rough, waterproof overcoat and oily undercoat, making them a perfect water dog.
 They were bred as otter-hunters and can cover great distances in the water.
-The Otterhound loves to play and swim in water and gets along well with children
+The Otterhound loves to play and swim in water and gets along well with children.

 Portuguese Water Dog

 This breed from the Algarve region of Portugal was originally bred to herd fish into nets.
 These dogs were also employed to retrieve broken nets and lost tackle.
-Very good swimmers, this dog breed loves water!
+Needless to say, they’re great swimmers.

 Schipperke means “little captain” in Flemish2, as the dog breed used to be popular on barges.
-They’re also known as “canal boat dogs”, so this Belgian breed is no stranger to the water.
-Their high prey drive and energetic nature makes them an exciting (and stubborn) dog to enjoy the outdoors with.
+They’re also known as “canal boat dogs”.
+In other words, it’s no surprise this Belgian breed is at home in the water.
+Their energetic nature makes them an exciting (and stubborn) dog to enjoy the outdoors with.

 Spanish Water Dog

 This breed is both an excellent herding and water dog.
-They’re happiest when they’re hunting or otherwise have a job to do.
-The Spanish Water dog is sporty and loves to swim.
+They’re happiest when they have something to do, or a task to take care of.
+The Spanish Water Dog is sporty and loves to swim.

 Although you might see them more often on land in agility and obedience competitions, the Standard Poodle was originally a water retrieving breed and is actually an excellent swimmer.

-There you have it: 19 dog breeds that love water.
-Of course, just because a dog is one of the breeds above doesn’t guarantee they will like water.
-And vise versa: a dog whose breed typically does not enjoy water may actually defy breed stereotypes and have a water-loving personality!
-What’s important is that we pay attention to our dog’s unique abilities and preferences.
+Of course, just because a dog belongs to one of the breeds above doesn’t guarantee they’ll like water.
+And a dog from a not-so-water-loving breed may be a splashy rebel.
+What’s important is that we pay attention to our dogs’ abilities and preferences.

 Dog Breeds that Don’t Like Water

 Some dog breeds aren’t born for swimming and it’s better that they avoid going into deep water.
 These include top-heavy, short-nosed and short legged dog breeds, such as pugs, boxers, dachshunds and bulldogs.
-They may tire easily or have difficulty stay afloat.
-Moreover, small dog breeds might not be able to tolerate cold water temperatures.
-Read more: How cold is too cold for dogs?
+They may tire easily or have difficulty staying afloat.
+It’s also good to note that small dog breeds might not be able to tolerate cold water temperatures.

 Here are 11 dog breeds that don’t like the water: